jonnor/ESC-CNN-microcontroller/report/report.md

 The lower performance of our Baseline relative to SB-CNN/LD-CNN may be a result of the reduced feature representation, or the reduced number of predictions for one clip.
-Compared to LD-CNN the delta-mel-spectrogram features are missing, which might have made it easier to learn some patterns
+Compared to LD-CNN the delta-Mel-spectrogram features are missing, which might have made it easier to learn some patterns
 - at a cost of twice the RAM and CPU for the first layer.
 Compared to SB-CNN the analysis window is shorter (720 ms versus 1765 ms), also a 2x reduction in RAM and CPU.
-Since no overlap is used there are only 6 analysis windows and predictions to be aggregated over a 4 second clip.
+Since no overlap is used there are only 6 analysis windows and predictions to be aggregated over a 4 second long clip.
-In SB-CNN on the other hand, the hop size during validation and test is 1 frame, giving over 100 predictions over a 4 second clip.
+In SB-CNN on the other hand, the hop size during validation and test is 1 frame, giving over 100 predictions over a 4 second long clip.
 This can improve performance, but requires a much higher CPU usage.
-However it is also possible that with a more powerful training setup with as transfer learning or stronger data augmentation scheme, that this performance gap could be reduced.
+However, it is also possible that with a more powerful training setup with as transfer learning or stronger data augmentation scheme, that this performance gap could be reduced.